1shekhar/private/src.md

 > After installing above, make sure you have three environment variables set in your local machine - `${JAVA_HOME}`, `${M2_HOME}`, `${ALLURE_HOME}`

 ## Test Execution
 Test execution is much simpler.
-You can do this by executing only one command or by run preconfigured Jenkins job.
+You can do this by executing only one command or by running preconfigured Jenkins job.

 Clone this repository